-Our Board of Directors has nominated Elizabeth Dávila and Euan S. Thomson, Ph.D. for election as Class III directors.
+Our Board of Directors has nominated Ms. Dávila and Mr. Levine for election as Class III directors.
 Wayne Wu was not nominated to stand for re-election to our board of directors at the end of his term expiring at the Annual Meeting.
 Each nominee for director has consented to being named in this Proxy Statement and has indicated a willingness to serve if elected.
 If a nominee is unavailable for election, the persons named as proxyholders will use their discretion to vote for any substitute nominee in accordance with their best judgment as they deem advisable.
 Listed below are the biographies of each director nominee.
 The biographies include information regarding each nominee's service as a director of the Company, business experience and principal occupations for at least the past five years, director positions at public companies held currently or at any time during the past five years, and the experiences, qualifications, attributes or skills that led the Nominating and Corporate Governance Committee to recommend, and the Board to determine, that the person should serve as a director for the Company.

 Elizabeth Dávila has served as a member of our Board of Directors since February 2008 and as Vice Chairperson of our Board of Directors since September 2008.
 Ms. Dávila was the former Chairman and Chief Executive Officer of VISX, Incorporated ("VISX"), a manufacturer of laser vision correction systems, which was acquired by Advanced Medical Optics in May 2005.
-Prior to becoming Chairman and Chief Executive Officer of VISX in 2001, she served as President and Chief Operating Officer from 1995 to 1999.
+Prior to becoming Chairman and Chief Executive Officer of VISX in 2001, she served as President and Chief Operating Officer of VISX from 1999 to 2001 and as Executive Vice President and Chief Operating Officer from 1995 to 1999.
 Ms. Dávila currently serves as a member of the board of directors of NuGEN Technologies, Inc., a private company that develops and commercializes rapid, high-sensitivity and high-throughput amplification and labeling systems for genomic analysis, and Afaxys, Inc., a private company that supplies family planning providers with pharmaceuticals and supplies.
 Within the last five years, Ms. Dávila also served on the public company boards of directors of Advanced Medical Optics, Inc. (now Abbott Medical Optics) and Cholestech Corp., medical device companies that were acquired in 2009 and 2007, respectively.
-Ms. Dávila holds a B.S. in Chemistry from St. Mary's College in Notre Dame, Indiana, and M.B.A. from Stanford University in Stanford, California.
+Ms. Dávila holds a B.S. in Chemistry from St. Mary's College in Notre Dame, Indiana, an M.S. in Chemistry from the University of Notre Dame in Notre Dame, Indiana, and M.B.A. from Stanford University in Stanford, California.